 - Push the START button with the tip of the key.
 That should allow your VW to start.
 If not, go to the next step.

 - Continue to keep the brake pedal pressed.

 - Hold the keyfob next to the steering column, as shown in the picture.
 On the steering column, right below the wiper lever, you should notice a small indentation with a key symbol and a signal icon above it.

-- As you hold the keyfob next to the steering column, press the START button, and the engine should start.
+- Press the START button as you hold the keyfob next to the steering column, and the engine should start.

-If you have replaced the keyfob battery but still can't start the car, try the following.
-Connect jumper cables or jump box to add additional power to your VW.
+If you have replaced the keyfob battery but can’t start the car, try the following.
+Connect jumper cables or jump boxes to add additional power to your VW.